rsabha/cookbook/GPG/README.md

 ```

 generate master keypair with options `--expert` and `--full-gen`, then
-afterwards you can `--edit-key` to add subkeys.
+afterwards you can `--edit-key` to add subkeys. to have the same setup
+as above.